 - Casters are especially helpful when it’s time to clean behind the freezer.

-- High-end chest freezers may come with a built-in lock, touch-screen control panel, and ice maker.
+- High-end chest freezers may come with a built-in safety lock, touch-screen control panel, and ice maker.

 Our Top Picks

 Hoping to stock and store a surplus of groceries so that less food goes to waste?
 Start the search for the best chest freezer.
 The following are some of the best options on the market, organized by category and chosen based on the shopping considerations above.

 This chest freezer from Frigidaire offers a spacious 14.8-cubic-foot capacity to help individuals store a large quantity of frozen foods.
 The SpaceWise sliding baskets assist with organization and provide easy access to key items, while the LED lighting enhances interior visibility.
 Use the adjustable exterior temperature controls to set the temperature between -10 and 10 degrees Fahrenheit to match food storage needs.